The Bankrate promise

-Also known as burial insurance, final expense insurance is a type of policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
-Final expense insurance can be beneficial to family members, considering that the median cost of funerals in the U.S. is $7,848.
+Also known as burial or funeral insurance, final expense insurance is a type of policy that does not require a medical exam and is intended primarily for your heirs to be able to pay for the costs of your funeral and other post-mortem bills.
+Final expense insurance can be beneficial to family members, considering that the median cost of funerals in the U.S. is about $7,848, based on data from 2021.
 Like other forms of guaranteed policies, it typically has a low payout cap around $25,000.
 On top of having relatively low maximum death benefits, final expense insurance also tends to be comparatively more expensive than other policy types because these policies are almost guaranteed to pay out.

 Frequently asked questions

-Finding the best life insurance company can seem daunting.
-Life insurance rates are highly personalized to your individual circumstances, which impacts what types of policy and coverage amounts could work best for you.
-You may want to consider working with a certified financial planner to help you determine what you need to meet your financial goals, then gather quotes and information from multiple insurance companies to see which one is the best fit for your needs.
+Finding the best life insurance company can be difficult with all the different types of life insurance companies out there, with many options available in the marketplace.
+However, life insurance rates are highly personalized to your individual circumstances, which impacts what types of policy and coverage amounts could work best for you.
+The best life insurance company for you will be the one that best fits your needs and your future financial goals.
+You may want to consider working with a certified financial planner to help you determine what you need to meet your financial goals.
+Working with a licensed life insurance agent can be beneficial to obtaining quotes and comparing costs and coverages.

 Policyholders may decide they no longer need their whole life insurance policy if their spouse passes away before them or their children grow up and become financially stable.
 If this is the case, you may be able to sell your life insurance policy.
 You won’t receive the full death benefit amount, but you could receive more than just the cash value portion of the policy.